hacktoon/nami/README.md

 ## ROADMAP

 #### RegionMap

-- Expose regions
-- Expose regions neighborhood using graph
-  - Is that my neighbor
-  - Who are my neighbors
+#### SubRegionMap
+- Combine one or many RegionMap's

 #### TectonicsMap
-- PlateRegionMap inherits RegionMap
+- PlateRegionMap inherits SubRegionMap
 - Get borders for each region on matrix build
 - Create region distance field using flood fill in border points
 - Create Plate register with adjacency table from region map